Fort Payne Divorce Lawyers – Cheap Divorce in DeKalb County

 - $390 for uncontested divorces with minor children of the marriage (does not include filing fee).

-If you live in Fort Payne or the surrounding areas of Mentone, Crossville, Collinsville, Rainsville, or Henagar, then you will likely be filing your divorce in DeKalb County.
+If you live in Fort Payne or the surrounding areas of Mentone, Crossville, Collinsville, Rainsville, or Henagar, then you will likely be filing the uncontested divorce in DeKalb County.
 Fort Payne is the county seat of DeKalb County with the county courthouse located in downtown Fort Payne.
 Each county charges a fee to file your divorce.
 The filing fee in DeKalb County is $277.
-To get the process started we can mail or email you a questionnaire or you can fill one out online by going to the divorce questionnaire page.
-If you have any questions then call one of our Fort Payne divorce attorney for a consultation.
+To get the cheap divorce process started we can mail or email you a questionnaire or you can fill one out online by going to the divorce questionnaire page.
+If you have any questions then call one of our Fort Payne divorce attorneys for a consultation.

 Quick & Cheap Divorce Lawyers in Fort Payne, Alabama

-It’s very important to retain a Fort Payne divorce attorney to handle your case if you need a divorce in Dekalb County, Alabama.
+It’s very important to retain an Alabama divorce attorney to handle your case if you need a quick and easy divorce in Dekalb County, Alabama.
 Even when considering a quick and cheap uncontested divorce, having a lawyer that knows the local requirements of your county is imperative to it being done correctly and a divorce decree being entered quickly and easily.

 Your attorney will ensure that all of the proper paperwork is prepared and filed appropriately.
 The DeKalb County courts have certain local rules in an uncontested divorce filing that other counties do not have and our divorce attorneys in Fort Payne are familiar with these county specific requirements.

 There are generally two ways to file divorce, uncontested or contested.
 An uncontested divorce is where both parties are in complete agreement and it is an easy and much cheaper way to get a divorce.
 Any other way you file divorce is called a contested divorce, since there are issues that the parties are not in agreement with at the time of filing.